 Is sports betting legal in Louisiana?

-Will there be mobile betting in Louisiana?
+Is mobile betting live in Louisiana?

 What is the legal betting age in Louisiana?